 Carson City - June 12, 2015

-A full list of signed legislation can be found below:
+A full list of bills signed into law today can be found below:

 Office of the Governor .
 101 North Carson Street .
 Carson City, NV 89701 .
 (775) 684-5670

 Grant Sawyer State Office Building .
 555 East Washington, Suite 5100 .
 Las Vegas, NV 89101 .
 (702) 486-2500